Supercritical carbon dioxide: Power generation

 For concentrated solar power, carbon dioxide critical temperature is not high enough to obtain the maximum energy conversion efficiency.
 Solar thermal plants are usually located in arid areas, so it is impossible to cool down the heat sink to sub-critical temperatures.
 Therefore, supercritical carbon dioxide blends, with higher critical temperatures, are in development to improve concentrated solar power electricity production.

 Further, due to its superior thermal stability and non-flammability, direct heat exchange from high temperature sources is possible, permitting higher working fluid temperatures and therefore higher cycle efficiency.
 Unlike two-phase flow, the single-phase nature of sCO_{2} eliminates the necessity of a heat input for phase change that is required for the water to steam conversion, thereby also eliminating associated thermal fatigue and corrosion.

-Despite the promise of substantially higher efficiency and lower capital costs, the use of sCO_{2} presents corrosion engineering, material selection and design issues.
+The use of sCO_{2} presents corrosion engineering, material selection and design issues.
 Materials in power generation components must display resistance to damage caused by high-temperature, oxidation and creep.
 Candidate materials that meet these property and performance goals include incumbent alloys in power generation, such as nickel-based superalloys for turbomachinery components and austenitic stainless steels for piping.
 Components within sCO_{2} Brayton loops suffer from corrosion and erosion, specifically erosion in turbomachinery and recuperative heat exchanger components and intergranular corrosion and pitting in the piping.

 Testing has been conducted on candidate Ni-based alloys, austenitic steels, ferritic steels and ceramics for corrosion resistance in sCO_{2} cycles.
 The interest in these materials derive from their formation of protective surface oxide layers in the presence of carbon dioxide, however in most cases further evaluation of the reaction mechanics and corrosion/erosion kinetics and mechanisms is required, as none of the materials meet the necessary goals.

+In 2016, General Electric announced a sCO_{2}-based turbine that enabled a 50% efficiency of converting heat energy to electrical energy.
+In it the CO_{2} is heated to 700 °C. It requires less compression and allows heat transfer.
+It reaches full power in 2 minutes, whereas steam turbines need at least 30 minutes.
+The prototype generated 10 MW and is approximately 10% the size of a comparable steam turbine.
+The 10 MW US$155-million Supercritical Transformational Electric Power (STEP) pilot plant was completed in 2023 in San Antonio.
+It is the size of a desk and can power around 10,000 homes.